When it comes to the walking aides, there’s no room for compromise. A useful aid will take you to your recovery a lot faster than a cheaper one.

 As a walking aid, a cane is a lightweight device that can help reduce stress on your leg effectively.

 Between cane or crutches, the Cane is the most popular choice especially because senior citizens are often seen to use it.

-- Portability is one of its greatest strength.
+- Portability is one of its greatest strengths.
 A cane is easy to carry and doesn’t stand out that much.
 There’ll be comparatively less looking down upon you while you use a Cane.

-- Helps to reduce knee or ankle sprain.
+- It helps to reduce knee or ankle sprain.